 What Does an Aesthetician Do?

-In fact, most aestheticians don't have any background in dermatology or any other medical field.
-They may not have even worked in a salon or spa.
-Thus, to become an aesthetician all you need to do is have the willingness to work in very close proximity with patients, a desire to help them achieve their skin-care goals, and the determination to complete a certification program.
-Since aestheticians perform delicate treatments that involve harsh chemicals and injections, anyone considering the field should be confident in their level of comfort regarding these procedures.
+Most aestheticians don't have a background in dermatology or medical fields, and may not have worked in a salon or spa.
+To become an aesthetician, you simply need a willingness to work closely with clients, a desire to help with their skin-care goals, and the determination to complete a certification program.
+Given the delicate nature of treatments involving chemicals and injections, it's important to be confident in your comfort level with these procedures.

 Salon and spa aestheticians need similar training and comfort levels to provide their services.
 However, they are not as likely to encounter delicate cases such as people recovering from plastic surgery or who suffer some dramatic dermatological ailment.
 Non-medical aestheticians will probably need to have deeper knowledge of cosmetics and beautifying, skin care products.